TheGodOfAwesome/ChattDemo/README.md

 #Chatt Demo
 ==============

-Passphrase is a suite of apps built for two factor authentication using one time password (OTP)
 Chatt Demo is an android chat application that has the added functionality of being a mapping service to help suggest and arrange appropriate meeting places depending on distance from the users' current locations.